Clonmel County Tipperary 1916

 It was decided that the British had too many forces at Clonmel, Cahir and Fethard so the Volunteers would march to Lisronagh, join up with the Fethard Volunteers and mount an attack on the RIC Barracks at Lisronagh and move on too Clerihan and Cashel barracks.
 It was hoped that the attacks on the RIC barracks would disrupt British administration in the area and force the British to send small military units to aid the barracks, these smaller units could be ambushed on route.

 In the early hours of Sunday morning the countermanding orders were delivered to Drohan.
 McCann, as Chairman of the Volunteers in South Tipperary, had received the countermanding orders from The O’Rahilly and Brian McNeill, the son of Eoin McNeill.
 When John Mackey arrived in Fethard he found that Paddy Henehan had already been informed by McCann of the change of plan.
-Mackey returned to Clonmel accompanied he Henehan.
+Mackey returned to Clonmel accompanied by Henehan.
 McCann had been sent to carry the countermanding order to Limerick and then instructed to carry on to inform Killarney.

 As the message of the countermanding order was conveyed around Tipperary the Volunteers were bitterly disappointed that they would not have the opportunity to strike for Ireland’s freedom.
 Hopes were raised late on Easter Monday afternoon when news reached Tipperary that fighting had begun in Dublin.
 Myles arrived with the news ‘there is fighting in Dublin – believed to be the Citizen Army’ but there was little detail.
 Drohan ordered the Volunteers to hold themselves ready for a call-out.
-Lines of communication were organized and for fear of reprisals by the British known IRB men, including Drohan and O’Neill went into hiding.
+Lines of communication were organized and for fear of reprisals by the British, IRB men including Drohan and O’Neill went into hiding.
 Headquarters were established at the sawmills on the Dungarvan Road.

 Tuesday was a day of confusion, messages were received and sent and details of the fighting in Dublin were somewhat clarified.
 Drohan sent a message to McCann to say that the Clonmel Volunteers were ready to fight.
 McCann in turn sent a message to Cork and Limerick to say that South Tipperary would rise immediately if Cork and Limerick rose.